Nigeria ‘at war’ with Boko Haram

 The Sultan of Sokoto, who chairs the Supreme Council of Islamic Affairs, called for unity.
 “All of us as Nigerian citizens have common problems: problems of poverty, hunger, unemployment, extremism, terrorism, insecurity, poor education, poor infrastructure, etc.,” said Alhaji Sa’ad Abubakar III, who is considered the spiritual leader of Nigeria’s Muslims.
 “We must all come together as a people to face these common enemies of our individual and collective progress.
 No doubt we would be able to solve these common problems if we unite as a people; we can’t overcome these challenges if we are divided, hence our unity is not negotiable.”

-On March 3, Nigerian security forces presented to the mass media seven suspected members of Boko Haram, who allegedly killed a prominent Muslim cleric.
+On March 3, Nigerian security forces presented to the mass media seven suspected members of an extremist group that is located primarily in Northern Nigeria, who allegedly killed a prominent Muslim cleric.
 The Sheikh was shot on Feb.
 1, along with his wife and son, while returning from preaching in Zaria in the central state of Kaduna.
 The cleric was killed because of his pro-Western posture and anti-Boko Haram preaching, a security forces spokesperson said.

-France has pledged to assist Nigeria in its fight against Boko Haram.
+France has pledged to assist Nigeria in its fight against an extremist group that is located primarily in Northern Nigeria.
 The French President, Franis Hollande, speaking at a security conference on Feb.
 27 in Abuja, was quoted by a local newspaper as saying: “Your struggle is also our struggle.
 We will always stand ready, not only to provide our political support but our help every time you need it, because the struggle against terrorism is also the struggle for democracy.”